 Engine No. 29K/RU/H8615

-British Racing Green with black interior and black soft top
+Red with gray leather interior and gray soft top

-Engine: six cylinder, in-line, pushrod overhead valves, twin SU carburetors, 2,912cc, 148bhp at 5,350rpm; Gearbox: four speed manual with overdrive; Suspension: front, independent by wishbones and coil springs, rear, live axle with transverse control arm or radius rods, semi-elliptic leaf springs; Brakes: four wheel power assisted hydraulically operated drum.
+Engine: six cylinder, in-line, pushrod overhead valves, twin SU carburetors, 2,912cc, 148bhp at 5,350rpm; Gearbox: four speed manual with overdrive; Suspension: front, independent by wishbones and coil springs, rear, live axle with transverse control arm or radius rods, semi-elliptic leaf springs; Brakes: four wheel power assisted hydraulically operated drum to the rear and disk to the front.
 Left hand drive.

 The new Austin-Healey went into production in 1953 and was immediately popular in the US.
-The cars were well styled, inexpensive, tough and above all easy to drive, both for the sports car enthusiast who maybe fancied some light competition or for just heading to the shops.
+The cars were well-styled, inexpensive, tough and above all easy to drive, both for the sports car enthusiast who maybe fancied some light competition or for tooling down to the shops.
 The early four cylinder cars were superseded by a six cylinder model in 1956, appropriately named the 100/6 and these stayed in production until 1959 when the engine was considerably enlarged to 2,912cc, hence the name Healey 3000.
-These were altogether more powerful and faster, equipped with disc brakes and gave rise to the legend of the Big Healey.
+These were altogether more powerful and faster, equipped with disc brakes and soon gave rise to the legend of the Big Healey.